 Lack of character and integrity at the top of the pile is central.
-Yet, until failure was so massive, so catastrophic, deaths piling up nobody sounded alarms.
+Yet, until failure got so massive, so catastrophic, so many deaths piled up, not nearly enough alarms sounded.

-Even so, many states did better after the feds fled in the face of skyrocketing death tolls, dragging a paltry dearth of plans with them in flight.
+Even so, many states, especially New York, did better after the feds fled in the face of skyrocketing death tolls, dragging a paltry dearth of plans with them in flight.

 A possible reason…

-They’re the old and the poor, hidden in nursing homes and isolated in densely packed neighborhoods with cheap housing… all traditional victims of American bigotry, inheritors of slavery’s legacy and, more recently, consumer culture.
+The old and the poor, hidden in nursing homes and isolated in densely packed neighborhoods with cheap housing… all traditional casualties of American bigotry, inheritors of slavery’s legacy and, more recently, consumer culture.

 An American COVID-19 truth: The victims are, as Paul Krugman might say, “those people.”

 The raw divisions among Americans stripped naked by mass infections.

 Here in New York, many with resources fled to second homes in Connecticut and far out on Long Island… while infection and death scarred low income neighborhoods in Queens, The Bronx and Brooklyn.

 The absence of learning from mistakes extends disaster.

 An honest look at a map of infections and death shows COVID-19 leaking out of its East Coast epicenter, spilling like liquid poison into the Midwest, tickling the Rockies.